adarsh9958/Dog-Run-Game/README.md

 * 🌟 Added a scoring system, rewarding players for skillful maneuvers and defeating enemies.
 * ⏱️ Race against the time to achieve the winning score.
 * 💥 Dive into stunning graphics, vibrant particle effects, and joyful collision animations.
+* Use Enter key ↵ for special rolling action.
+* Use Arrow Down key ⬇ for attacking enemy while diving.
 + 🌐 Tech Stack:
 +HTML, CSS, JavaScript
 * Canvas for rendering